Magdalene laundry: By country

-England, Scotland, and Wales (1758)
+England, Scotland, and Wales

 The first Magdalen institution, Magdalen Hospital for the Reception of Penitent Prostitutes, was founded in late 1758 in Whitechapel, London by Robert Dingley, a silk merchant, Jonas Hanway and John Fielding.
+It was established in response to a public competition for the best scheme to tackle prostitution.
+Ten plans were judged by the Society for the Encouragement of Arts, Manufacture and Commerce between late May and early June 1758.
+These included plans already published by Dingley, Hanway and Fielding, as well as new proposals from Saunders Welch and Joseph Massie.
+The history of its name stems from Robert Dingley’s suggestion that the institution be called ‘Magdalen Charity House’ and begin life in the London Infirmary’s old buildings.
+The building in Whitechapel initially comprised a row of five seventeenth-century houses on Prescot Street, Goodman’s Fields.
+Several years after the Magdalen Hospital opened, Dingley publicly exhibited a design for a new building.
+The plan was inspired by churches and monastic complexes, featuring a large central chapel with an ornate dome.
+It was not built on account of its expense, and perception of being too grand for its purpose.

-The women worked at services and crafts to help provide financial support for the house.
+The women at Magdalen Hospital worked at services and crafts to help provide financial support for the house.
 They were also given a small sum of money for their work.
 Additional income was generated by promoting the house as a tourist attraction for the upper classes.
 Horace Walpole, Fourth Earl of Orford, described staging one of these entertainments.
 This was in keeping with visits to Bethlem Royal Hospital and the Foundling Hospital.
 It later moved to Streatham, and could eventually house about 140 women, admitted between the ages of 15 and 40.
 Bristol (40 women) followed in 1800, Bath (79) in 1805, and many other cities in the years following, though their names mostly no longer included "Magdalene".
 Historians estimate that by the late 1800s, there were more than 300 Magdalene Institutions in England alone.